Swanson-Hysell-Group/2015_Feinberg-et-al_low-temp/README.md

-This repository contains materials associated with the paper:
+This repository contains materials associated with a paper currently in revision at G$^3$:

 > Full vector low-temperature magnetic measurements of geologic materials ￼